ExcelFunctions.net Logo

 8 FALSE

-See the Excel Formula Errors page for an explanation of the different types of Excel error messages.
+See the Excel Formula Errors page for further details on the different types of Excel error messages.